Bill Lindsay, Director

 Wendie Demyen, Office Manager

 Wendie is working part time in the co-op office now, but we hope to increase her hours over the coming year as our retail solar business continues to expand.
-Should you have any questions about your co-operative, solar power, electric bikes and scooters or any of the many initiatives we are involved in, Wendie will either help you directly or connect you with one of our knowledgeable volunteers.
+Should you have any questions about your co-operative, solar power, or any of the many initiatives we are involved in, Wendie will either help you directly or connect you with one of our knowledgeable volunteers.
 Don’t hesitate to call!